josephkwok001/tp/docs/UserGuide.md

 contains the data of your previous EstateSearch home folder.

 **Q**: Can I search for partial names like 'John' for 'Johnathan'<br>
-**A**: EstateSearch does support partial name matching but only for full words within the name.
-For example, searching for 'John' will match 'John Doe' but not 'Johnathan Smith'.
+**A**: EstateSearch does support partial name matching.
+For example, searching for 'John' will match 'John Doe' and 'Johnathan Smith'.

 **Q**: Does each client or property have a fixed index?<br>
 **A**: No. The index of each client and property depends on the current filtered list showed in the GUI.